MasonGulu/0/README.md

         end
     end

-In this snippet `events` contains either a `number` or `nil`, if it contains a number then that number is the index of the widget which was interracted with. `values` contains a table of the values of each widget at the moment win:read returns.
+In this snippet `events` contains either a `number`, `string` or `nil`, if it contains anything other than nil then that is the index of the widget which was interracted with. `values` contains a table of the values of each widget at the moment win:read returns.

 ## Included example programs

 * kinda works? canvasDemo.lua - a simple program that shows the capabilities of the canvas widget.
 * helloworld.lua - a sample program
-* DO NOT USE!
-UNUPDATED! cad.lua - [ADVANCED!] a 'cli' CAD interface that uses the textinput widget (swapping numOnly on the fly!), printoutput widget, and cadExtension for the canvas widget.

 ## Unrelated information